 KB Public Group

-- Every site visitor that is not logged in is automatically considered to be a KB Subscriber of the Public group with access to its articles and categories.
+- Every site visitor that (whether logged in or not) has access to all Public articles and categories.

 KB Restricted Groups